Nitajiboresha/Simple_Calculator/README.md

-# Simple_Calculator
+#   A simple Calculator.

-A simple calculator that finds the sum to two numbers.
+-   Allows for user input.

+-   Calculates 2 numbers.